Jonah-325/deterministic-notes/README.md

 ## Architectural Position

 Deterministic execution does not reduce memory latency.
-It reduces execution uncertainty.
+It removes execution uncertainty from the critical path.

 That distinction defines the design space explored here.

-This repository is not a product announcement.
-It is an architectural argument.